DanielBrito/polymapp/README.md

 💡 CREATIVITY: List of actions, positive thoughts and quotations that makes me reflect on my existential purpose and helps me to create stuff.

-🌐 WEB SITES: List of my favorite web sites where I read about art, politics, science, technology, philosophy and other interesting subjects.

 📅 LONG TERM: List of activities to be scheduled and completed in the long term.

 🧠 LEARNING: My self-learning revolves around this list, which has the programming languages I'm learning, the ones I want to study, as well as languages (French, Spanish, Italian) and many, many other things.